THE VIEWING ROOM: EMERGING, MID-CAREER & ESTABLISHED ARTISTS

 ETHAN RIDDLE

 To be encapsulated in the process of collage-making is a joy which I often fail to consider but savor in times of great motivation.
 Collage art is daunting because of its ability to wring out the hours in the cloth of time.
 My relationship to art: I am thankful for my career and the support it has attracted.
 Whether it is a positive or negative realization.
 I cannot imagine a world where I am not an artist.
-I take comfort in knowing that it continues to provide with a sense of purpose and meaning which I am drawn to.
+I take comfort in knowing that it continues to provide me with a sense of purpose and meaning which I am drawn to.
 I am a moth that hovers around a desk lamp, and that lamp illuminates the path I walk in life.

 ANDREW K. THOMPSON